iusm-nephrology/NucleiNet/Andre/MNIST_Example/ReadMe.md

 trainer - a class for training and logging traning metrics.
 util - contains the logger base class as well as visualization using tensorboardX (optional).
 config - a file to show which data_loader, model, loss, optimization, trainer, gpu, etc. are being used.
 saved - a folder showing experiments, saved under the "name" config.json, then mmdd_HHMMSS timestamp.
+data - data to be used in the dataset (in this case data is downloaded at runtime using torchvision).

 ## Customization
 This structure can be changed by adding classes data_loaders.py to accomodate new datasets, new architectures in models.py, and hyperparameter optimization in config.json.